MOVIE thEATer • Snack ordering app

 Paper Wireframes Digital Wireframes

-I've created an low fidelity prototype based on digital wireframes that allows users to order snacks into a movie theater.
-Please follow the next links to access the low-fidelity prototype.
+I have also created a low-fidelity prototype based on the digital wireframes.
+This prototype allows users to order snacks at a movie theater.
+Please follow the link below to access the low-fidelity prototype.

 I conducted two rounds of usability studies.
-Findings from the first study helped guide the designs from wireframes to mockups.
-The second study used a high-fidelity prototype and revealed what aspects of the mockups needed refining.
+The findings from the first study guided the transition from wireframes to mockups.
+The second study, which utilized a high-fidelity prototype, identified areas in the mockups that required refinement.

 Round One Findings

-3. Users want to see their past orders in their profile.
+• Users want to be able to view their past orders in their profile.

 Round Two Findings